Zeriuno/regexone/lessons.md

 \s+     - a whitespace or more
 [ \t]   - in the range blanck space and tab
 [ \t]+  - idem, one or more

+10

+match Mission: successful
+skip Last Mission: unsuccessful skip Next Mission: successful upon capture of target

+^M      - starting with a capital M
+^[^LN]  - starting not with L nor with N